Neighborhoods of Alexandria, Virginia: Del Ray

 By 1900, Del Ray contained approximately 130 people, and St. Elmo's 55.
 In 1908, the tracts of Del Ray, St. Elmo's, Mt.
 Ida, and Hume Springs were incorporated into the town of Potomac, which by 1910 had a population of 599; by 1920 it contained 1,000; by 1928 it had 2,355 residents.
 Now more than 20,000 people live in Del Ray.

 The community, while still diverse, has experienced substantial gentrification since the development of the nearby Potomac Yard Shopping Center in the mid-1990s.
 Del Ray draws tens of thousands of people from around the Washington, D.C. region during its annual Art on the Avenue main street festival the first Saturday in October.

-Southern Del Ray is served by the Braddock Road Metro station, while the planned Potomac Yard station would serve more northern portions of the area.
+Southern Del Ray is served by the Braddock Road Metro station, while the Potomac Yard station now serves more northern portions of the area.
 The Metroway, a bus rapid transit system connecting the Braddock Road Metro station with Crystal City station in Arlington with stops along the Potomac Yard/Route 1 corridor adjoining Del Ray, opened in 2014 and has seen much use since.

 Mount Vernon Community School, grades K-5, and George Washington Middle School, grades 6-8, are located in Del Ray.
 Both are part of the Alexandria City Public Schools system.

 Del Ray was the site of the Congressional baseball shooting, during which a gunman opened fire on a baseball field where the Republican Party team was practicing for the annual Congressional Baseball Game, injuring five people including U.S. Representative Steve Scalise.